QuantEcon/lecture-python-programming.myst/lectures/python_by_example.md

 1. possibly some compiled code that can be accessed by Python (e.g., functions compiled from C or FORTRAN code)
 1. a file called `__init__.py` that specifies what will be executed when we type `import package_name`

-In fact, you can find and explore the directory for NumPy on your computer easily enough if you look around.

 You can check the location of your  `__init__.py` for NumPy in python by running the code:

 ```{code-block} ipython